huttongrabiel/huttongrabiel.github.io/README.md

       position: fixed (i think this will work)
 * Refactor CSS code because it is messy and I don't think a lot of it gets used
+* Fix favicon to be a real PNG
+* Draw/Create my own logo for the group